 Sustainable Hydration for a Healthy Nation

 The quest to find a solution for clean and convenient water has been one that has been reinvented since the first bottled water was commercially disturbed back in 1767.
-Breakthroughs like polyethylene terephthalate plastic (PET), water filters, and reusable water bottles such as Britas and Nalgenes, served as temporarily solutions that turned out to have long term health and environmental risks.
+Breakthroughs like polyethylene terephthalate plastic (PET), water filters, and reusable water bottles such as Brita and Nalgene, served as temporarily solutions that turned out to have long-term health and environmental risks.
 Recent studies have uncovered the downsides of our bottled beverage consumption craze — improper use of discarded filters and harmful chemicals, such as BPA, found in plastics used for reusable bottles.

 Luckily, we’ve seen a few brands take on the challenge of finding a clean water solution that is both eco-friendly AND health conscious.